randomchars42/bioset/README.md

 Encoding additional properties
 ------------------------------

-Suppose samples A, B, C, D were taken at day 1 and E, F, G, H were taken from the same rats / individuals / patients / students on day 2.
+Suppose samples A, B, C, D were taken at day 1 and E, F, G, H were taken from the same rats / individuals / patients on day 2.

 It would be more elegant to encode that into the data: